 Middle-aged and older adults are still at the highest risk for developing type 2 diabetes.
-According to the CDC, there were a total of 1.7 million new total diabetes cases in 2012.
+According to the CDC’s 2017

-Type 2 diabetes may result from a culmination of a lifestyle and health issues.
+Type 2 diabetes may result from a culmination of health issues and an unhealthy lifestyle.
 Specific factors can increase your personal risk, but an unhealthy lifestyle is the broader issue in many cases.

 - being over 45 years of age

 - being of Asian, Pacific Islander, Native American, Latino, or African descent

 - having a first-degree family member with diabetes